List of multi-member constituencies in the United Kingdom and predecessor Parliaments

 This article contains a List of multi-member constituencies in the United Kingdom and predecessor Parliaments.
-It is sub-divided for England, Wales, Scotland and Ireland (including Northern Ireland from 1922).
+It is sub-divided into England, Wales, Scotland and Ireland (including Northern Ireland from 1922).

 This list excludes periods when a constituency only returned one member.
 The from date is the year from which the multi-member constituency is known to have been regularly represented.
 The until date is the year when the constituency was either disenfranchised or ceased to have more than one member.
 It covers the Parliament of England, the Protectorate Parliament, the Parliament of Scotland, the Parliament of Ireland, the Parliament of Great Britain and the Parliament of the United Kingdom.

 In some cases there were earlier periods of enfranchisement in the Parliament of England but those before the sixteenth century are excluded from this list.
-In the English and Welsh sub-lists the 'Prot' column only covers the first two Protectorate Parliaments (1654-1658).
+In the English and Welsh sub-lists the 'Prot' column only covers the first two Protectorate Parliaments (1654–1658).
 The English and Welsh seats in the third Protectorate Parliament (1659) used the same seats as the '<1826' column.
-For the Scottish and Irish sub-lists the 'Prot' column includes all three Protectorate Parliaments.
+The 'Prot' column includes all three Protectorate Parliaments for the Scottish and Irish sub-lists.

 At present only the number of seats by constituency for the last Parliament of Scotland before the Union have been identified.
 The multi-member constituencies in that Parliament may well be much older.

 Multi-member constituencies in England

 Article names are followed by (UK Parliament constituency).
-The constituencies which existed before 1832 were all part of the Parliament of England (from the date indicated until 1707), the Parliament of Great Britain (1707-1800) and the Parliament of the United Kingdom (from 1801).
+The constituencies which existed before 1832 were all part of the Parliament of England (from the date indicated until 1707), the Parliament of Great Britain (1707–1800) and the Parliament of the United Kingdom (from 1801).

 Due to the lack of survival of records, it is not certain when in the thirteenth century most of the counties and the older boroughs were enfranchised.
 All the historic counties, except Cheshire and Durham, are deemed to have been enfranchised in 1290 for the purposes of this list.
 The oldest parliamentary boroughs are deemed to have been enfranchised in 1295, when a contemporary official list is available.
 However, as the 1295 list does not include London it may not be complete.

 Many counties and boroughs may have been represented at Simon de Montfort's Parliament of 1265 or other early Parliaments for which no exact records are available.
 The earliest known Parliament to which knights of the shire (representing counties) were summoned was in 1258 and the earliest known attendance of burgesses (representing boroughs) was at the 1265 meeting, but it is not known which counties and boroughs were involved.